Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 4: considerations for current indirect searches

 The dwarf galaxies have very low baryonic matter content, meaning the expected astrophysical backgrounds associated with the dwarfs themselves are very small (see e.g. Ref.~\cite{Winter:2016wmy} for a study of backgrounds associated with pulsars in dwarf galaxies).
 However, observing the dwarf galaxies still requires looking through the Milky Way's halo of diffuse gamma rays, so there are non-zero astrophysical backgrounds.
 Observations of dwarf galaxies in gamma rays typically involve an integration over much of the volume of the dwarf, and so are not especially sensitive to the details of the density profile in the innermost regions; however, there can still be large uncertainties in the J-factors due to uncertainties in the DM content and distribution (e.g. Ref.~\cite{Chiappo:2016xfs}).
 Using data-driven estimates for the J-factor uncertainties and astrophysical backgrounds, Ref.~\cite{Alvarez:2020cmw} recently found that the constraints can weaken by a factor of a few compared to earlier calculations (for example, for annihilation to $b$ quarks they find the thermal relic cross section is only excluded for DM masses below $\sim 30$ GeV).

-Limits of similar strength, but with different (and potentially more severe) systematic uncertainties, can be obtained from a range of other gamma-ray searches with {\it Fermi} data, including observations of the Milky Way halo \cite{Chang:2018bpt} and of galaxy groups \cite{Lisanti:2017qlb}.
+Limits of similar strength, but with different (and potentially more severe) systematic uncertainties, can be obtained from a range of other gamma-ray searches with {\it Fermi} data, including observations of the Milky Way halo (e.g. \cite{Chang:2018bpt}), of galaxy groups (e.g. \cite{Lisanti:2017qlb}), and of the extragalactic background radiation (e.g. \cite{Ajello:2015mfa}).

 The VERITAS, MAGIC, HAWC and H.E.S.S telescopes also set constraints on these channels from similar dwarf studies \cite{Ahnen:2016qkx, VERITAS:2017tif, HAWC:2017mfa, HESS:2020zwn}, which come to dominate those from \emph{Fermi} for DM masses well above 1 TeV.
 Stronger high-energy limits have been presented using data from the H.E.S.S telescope \cite{Abdallah:2016ygi, HESS:2018cbt}, although these rely on studies of the region around the Galactic Center, and are thus more sensitive to uncertainties in the DM density profile.